kitsec-labs/kitsec-core/README.md

 Kitsec is a powerful toolkit CLI designed to help you smplify & centralize your security workflow.
 Whether you're a seasoned professional or just getting started, Kitsec provides a comprehensive set of tools to help you stay on top of your game.

-Disclaimer: Use this tool ethically and legally as part of Bug Bounties or Security Audits.
-The author is not responsible for any misuse of this tool.

 ### ✨ Features

 - **Linode**: Login to your linode VPS with a single command.